Configuration wizard for REST-only applications

 echo json_encode(['status' => 'success']);

 If the data is incorrect, return HTTP 400 and a list of errors.
-The field should match the value of name in the configuration.
+The field field must match the name value in the configuration.

 header("HTTP/1.1 400 Bad Request");